Top three reasons to go mountain biking in Sedona

 Half-Day Sedona Mountain Biking Tour

-Sample some of Sedona’s iconic bike tours by riding the classics.
+Sample some of Sedona’s classic rides on guided mountain bike tours.
 This 2.5-hour tour is tailored to your skill and desired pace.
-Work with a guide to determine which easy-going tracks will make family memories or which daredevil trails will spark an adrenaline high for your crew.
+Work with a guide to determine which easy-going tracks will make family memories or which daredevil trails will spark adrenaline highs for your crew.
 You call the shots!

 Full-Day Sedona Bike Tour

-Can’t get enough of Sedona’s stunning terrain?
-Go on a private, extended 5-hour tour.
+Can’t get enough stunning desert terrain?
+Head out for some private 5-hour mountain bike adventures in Sedona.
 You can tackle some of the area’s more difficult, exhilarating trails or adjust for a beginner’s pace.
 You’ll soak up views of the Mogollon Rim no matter the difficulty of the trail you choose.

 Meet your guide